Tazio Nuvolari: 1933–1937: Scuderia Ferrari and Maserati

 Nuvolari had a big accident in May during practice for the Tripoli Grand Prix and it is alleged that he broke some vertebrae.
 Despite a limp, he took part in the race the following day and finished eighth.
+In October, he traveled to the U.S. for the American Automobile Association (AAA) sanctioned Vanderbilt Cup.
+Starting eighth, Nuvolari took the lead from Antonio Brivio on the second lap of the 75-lap event, leading from then until the finish.